-Unless you've bought a house or a condo, law school will be the most expensive purchase you’ve ever made.
-At Columbia, the top-ranked law school in New York City, tuition and fees for 2015-16 are $62,700.
-At NYU, tuition and fees are $59,124.
-At Touro Law Center, tuition and fees were $44,520 in 2014-15.
-Multiply this by three, add in living costs of approximately $24,000 a year, and you will see why going to law school involves an investment in yourself of about $250,0000.
+Unless you've bought a house, co-op, or condominium, law school will probably be the most expensive purchase you’ve ever made.
+At Columbia, the top-ranked law school in New York City, tuition, fees, and health insurance can total more than $75,000 per year.
+At most New York City law schools, tuition and fees exceed $60,000 per year.
+Add living costs of approximately $25,000 per year, multiply by three years, and you’ll see that going to law school may require an investment of over a quarter million dollars.

-Students who attend law school without a merit scholarship are likely to face six-figure indebtedness after graduation, which may mean monthly loan payments of $2000+.
+Students who attend law school with little or no scholarship assistance are likely to face six-figure indebtedness after graduation, which may mean monthly loan payments of $2000+.
 While graduates who work for top-level law firms may be able to pay these loans back in a few years, those who are not so fortunate may face decades of loan payments.
-While there are partial loan forgiveness programs for those who work in public service legal positions, loan repayment is an issue that all potential law students should seriously examine before making the quarter-million dollar commitment to law school.
+While there are partial loan forgiveness programs for those who work in public service legal positions, loan repayment is an issue that all potential law students must seriously consider before making the expensive commitment to attend law school.

 There is additional information available on financing options for law school at AccessLex Institute's website.